Set up Microsoft Defender for Endpoint deployment

 Download the spreadsheet here.

-Microsoft Defender for Endpoint service backend IP range
+Microsoft Defender for Endpoint service backend IP ranges

-Defender for Endpoint is built on Azure cloud, deployed in the following regions:
+Defender for Endpoint is built in Azure cloud, deployed in the following regions:

-You can find the Azure IP range on Microsoft Azure Datacenter IP Ranges.
+You can find the Azure IP ranges in Azure IP Ranges and Service Tags – Public Cloud.

-As a cloud-based solution, the IP address range can change.
-It's recommended you move to DNS resolving setting.
+As a cloud-based solution, the IP address ranges can change.
+It's recommended you move to DNS-based rules.